halfdchord/halfdchord/README.md

 **Here's what I'm working on and planning on working on, that I might publish here.**
 - My website on vercel
-- Untitled game with intentional bugs that you are able to fix yourself
 - Uhh...

 Yeah, I don't know.